beakerandjake/quote-hero/frontend/README.md

 ## Usage

-This application depends on the api container, and is intended to be ran through docker compose.
+This application depends on the api service, and is intended to be ran through docker compose.

 At the root of the repo run: